 five-time champion produced a burst of brilliance that took the match

+away from Murray.
 Murray was in charge on serve at 40-0 only to

 crumble under a spectacular display of hitting from his opponent, who

 reeled off five straight points, including one stunning 36-stroke rally.
+The

 Serb showed an unexpected fragility as two successive double faults